raghavsethi/techtracking/README.md

     python manage.py runserver
 ```
 * Open up `http://localhost:8000` in your favorite browser
-* Play around with the app and make changes
+* You can now play around with the app
+* Make changes by editing files using your favorite text editor, or use PyCharm (instructions below)
 * Any changes you save to your working directory will automatically be reflected
   in the web browser.
 Just hit reload.
 * When you're done: